-State laws pertaining to waterway fencing tend to be far more detailed that similar laws relating to boundary or on property fencing requirements and liability.
+State laws pertaining to waterway fencing tend to be far more detailed than similar laws relating to boundary or on-property fencing requirements and liability.

 Several state laws indicate a property owner can create a barrier, but also mandate that the structure not inhibit public recreational use of the waterway.
 In a situation like this, hanging a gate and not stringing fencing across the waterway, should not violate state law and still prevent livestock from escaping.

 During an SHTF scenario, the gate could be permanently chained and locked to help deter trespassing – if you are no longer concerned with the long arm of the government issuing you a warning letter or a fine.